Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Introduction

-The bulk of EMRI analyses are treating environments within perturbation theory or with post-Newtonian schemes that approximate the self-gravity of matter, estimate dynamical friction, and simplify gravitational redshift or peculiar motion \cite{Taylor:2008xy,Poisson:2018qqd,Eda:2013gg,Tamanini:2019usx,Kavanagh:2020cfn,Ylla:2025hia}.
+The bulk of EMRI analyses are treating environments within perturbation theory or with Newtonian and post-Newtonian schemes that approximate the self-gravity of matter, estimate dynamical friction, and simplify gravitational redshift or peculiar motion \cite{Taylor:2008xy,Poisson:2018qqd,Eda:2013gg,Tamanini:2019usx,Kavanagh:2020cfn,Ylla:2025hia}.
 Even though successful at the time, due to the demands of LISA parameter inference a growing need for first-principle calculations of BHs in astrophysical environments is inevitable.
-To go beyond crude estimates, a general-relativistic, exact solution of the field equations has been obtained \cite{Cardoso:2021wlq}, that describes a BH immersed in a Hernquist-type dark matter halo \cite{Hernquist:1990be}, and was further extended to a plethora of numerical BH solutions with different dark matter distributions around them \cite{Stuchlik:2021gwg,Konoplya:2022hbl,Jusufi:2022jxu,Pezzella:2024tkf}.
-The axial and polar GW fluxes of circular equatorial EMRIs including general-relativistic, static and spherically-symmetric BHs surrounded by generic environments around have been investigated in a relativistic setup \cite{Cardoso:2022whc,Speeney:2024mas,Figueiredo:2023gas,Gliorio:2025cbh}.
+To go beyond crude estimates, a general-relativistic, exact solution of the field equations has been obtained \cite{Cardoso:2021wlq}, that describes a BH immersed in a Hernquist-type dark matter halo \cite{Hernquist:1990be}.
+This technique helped the community to extend further the construction of general-relativistic spacetimes to other exact and numerical BH solutions with different dark matter distributions around them \cite{Stuchlik:2021gwg,Konoplya:2022hbl,Jusufi:2022jxu,Pezzella:2024tkf}.
+The axial and polar GW fluxes of circular equatorial EMRIs including general-relativistic, static and spherically-symmetric BHs surrounded by generic environments have been investigated in a relativistic setup in Refs. \cite{Cardoso:2022whc,Speeney:2024mas,Figueiredo:2023gas,Gliorio:2025cbh}.
 The results strongly suggest the need for a paradigm-shifting strategy in order to accurately capture environmental effects in EMRIs.